 *A few trains skip at Nagataki, Shinge, Izumitottori, Yamanakadani and Kiinakanoshima.

-Time required among the major sections are as follows:
+Travel time among the major sections are as follows:

 Kyobashi – Kansai airport 72-74 minutes